-In March-April 2023, Max will receive a bigger 240 litre mixed recycling bin.
+In March-April 2023, Max received a bigger 240 litre mixed recycling bin.
 This bin will be collected every 2 weeks from July 2023 and offers the same amount of space for recycling as Max currently has (120 litres per week).

-A new 120 litre glass recycling bin will be delivered to Max's home in April-May 2023.
+A new 120 litre glass recycling bin will be delivered to Max's home by mid-June 2023.
 This bin will be collected every 4 weeks (monthly) from 1 July 2023.
 Putting his family's glass bottles and jars in this bin will free up space in his mixed recycling bin.

 If Max doesn't already have a food and garden organics bin (it used to be called the green waste bin), he will get a new 120 litre light green-lidded bin in June 2023.
 This bin will be collected weekly from 1 July 2023.

 A kitchen caddy to collect food scraps will also be delivered to his home from July 2023.